t4sk/t4sk.github.io/video-scripts/functions.md

 You use destructuring assignment.
 It's easier to understand by example than to explain what `destructing assignment` is .
 So let's go through an example in Remix.

-This function receives outputs of type `uint` and `uint` and assigns them to variables `i` and `j`
+Here we are assigning the outputs of function the `returnMultipleVals`.

-As you can see here, the type of variables declared, here on the left side of the equal sign, must be consistent with the type of values being returned from the function being called.
+Notice that the type of variables declared, here on the left side, is consistent with the type of values being returned from the function being called.

 You dont have to assign all values.
 If a function returns three parameters, but you dont care about the second output, this is how you do it.
 Here you are telling Solidity that, you need the first output,